oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-017.png "Try the side-channel attack again")

-4. You see that all of the data is now encrypted and no longer visible!
+You see that all of the data is now encrypted and no longer visible!

-## Task 8: Encrypt CDB\$ROOT tablespaces
+## Task 8: Encrypt CDB$ROOT tablespaces

-1. First, check the existing initialization parameters
+1. Encrypt SYSTEM, SYSAUX and USERS tablespaces in CDB$ROOT and all remaining tablespaces in PDB1:

     ````
-    <copy>./tde_check_init_params.sh</copy>
+    <copy>./11_tde_encrypt_tbs.sh</copy>
     ````

     ![TDE](./images/tde-018.png "Check the existing initialization parameters")